Wendreda: Relics, church, and well

 According to Joseph Strutt, "The body of St. Wendreda, a virgin, was brought by Esinus (abbot of Ely) to Ely, where it was laid in a rich shrine most superbly ornamented with gold and precious stones."

-The remains were kept in a golden shrine in Ely Cathedral until 1016, when Edmund Ironside bought them and carried them into battle, in the hope that they would bring him victory against the Danes.
+The remains were kept in a golden shrine in Ely Abbey (now Ely Cathedral) until 1016, when Edmund Ironside bought them and carried them into battle, in the hope that they would bring him victory against the Danes.
 But Canute captured the relics at the Battle of Assandun and later gave them to Canterbury Cathedral.
 In 1343 Wendreda's remains were returned to March, but their final resting place is usually now said to be unknown.
 However, in Magna Britannia (1808) Daniel and Samuel Lysons stated that they were at Eltisley, and this claim was repeated in 1905 by Agnes Dunbar.

 The only church dedicated to Wendreda is at March and is notable for its double-hammer beam roof celebrating the saint with 118 angels, carved from oak, the largest of them half life-size, looking down into the church with wings outstretched.
 John Betjeman said of it that it was "worth cycling forty miles in a head wind to see", and Clive Fewins has called it "the finest of all angel roofs".

 A spring at Exning was named St Mindred's Well, and a local legend had it that the Saint used its water in her healing.
 Newmarket jockeys used to take horses there to drink before a race.
 As there is no other record of a saint called Mindred, the medieval scholar Montague Rhodes James writing in 1930 came to the conclusion that Mindred and Wendreda were one and the same.
 However, he adds that "this takes us very little farther, for nobody knows a single fact about St Wendreda."
 Following on from this, the water source, which is in the private grounds of the Hamilton Stud, is now called St Wendreda's Well.